anasAnonymous/Intrusion-Detection-using-AI-Models-on-NSL-KDD-Dataset/README.md

 # Intrusion Detection using AI Models On NSL-KDD Dataset

-This project implements an Intrusion Detection System (IDS) using both machine learning and deep learning models.
+This project implements an Intrusion Detection System (IDS) using deep learning models.
 The models are trained and evaluated on the NSL-KDD dataset for both **binary** and **multi-class classification** tasks.

 ---